Biomanufacturing Harvest Optimization with Small Data: Model

 It is of practical importance to optimize when to harvest the fermentation process under limited historical data.
 We will formulate this problem as a Markov Decision Processes (MDP) model with Bayesian updates on the parameters of the protein and impurity growth-rate distributions.

-\underline{Decision Epochs.} We consider a finite-horizon discrete-time model with decision epochs $\mathcal{T}=\{t: 0, 1, \ldots, {\bar{T}}\}$, representing the time points at which the protein and impurity amounts are measured. {The parameter $\bar{T}$ denotes the time point at which the fermentation must be harvested, if not done yet.
-We consider an upper bound on the time of harvest because it is often known when the growth stops (i.e., there are no incentives for continuing the fermentation beyond that point).
+\underline{Decision Epochs.} We consider a finite-horizon discrete-time model with decision epochs $\mathcal{T}=\{t: 0, 1, \ldots, \bar{T}\}$, representing the time points at which the protein and impurity amounts are measured.\endnote{Although fermentation is a continuous process, we adopt a discrete-time model with measurement times as decision epochs due to practical constraints (e.g., planning and scheduling requirements), as discussed in Appendix~\ref{sec:SensitivityN}.} The parameter $\bar{T}$ is the time point at which the fermentation must be harvested, if not done yet.
+We consider $\bar{T}$ as an upper bound on the time of harvest because it is often known when the growth stops (i.e., there are no incentives for continuing the fermentation beyond that point).
 Also, it gives some level of certainty in the planning of the bioreactor.
-Note that $T \in \mathcal{T}$, i.e., the time point at which the fermentation is harvested must be a decision epoch and it is at most $\bar{T}$.}
+Note that $T \in \mathcal{T}$, i.e., the time point at which the fermentation is harvested must be a decision epoch and it is at most $\bar{T}$.

-\underline{Physical States.} {The levels of protein and impurity during the fermentation process constitute the physical states.
+\underline{Physical States.} The levels of protein and impurity during the fermentation process constitute the physical states.
 In practice, there is an upper limit on the cell density that can be accommodated by a bioreactor with a certain volume.
 Thus, it is undesired to continue fermentation beyond a certain level of protein accumulation.
 We let $\bar{P}$ represent this upper limit on the accumulated protein level at which the fermentation must be harvested.
 On the other hand, we let $\bar{I}$ denote the maximum impurity value at which the batch is considered as failed.
-If the accumulated impurity level reaches $\bar{I}$, a predefined value in accordance with regulatory standards on batch quality, the fermentation process must be terminated. } At decision epoch $t$, the physical state $\mathcal{S}_t$ is specified by the current protein amount $p_t \in {[0,\bar{P}]}$ and the current impurity amount $i_t \in {[0,\bar{I}]}$ in the fermentation process, i.e., $\mathcal{S}_t = (p_t, i_t)$.
+If the accumulated impurity level reaches $\bar{I}$, a predefined value in accordance with regulatory standards on batch quality, the fermentation process must be terminated.
+At decision epoch $t$, the physical state $\mathcal{S}_t$ is specified by the current protein amount $p_t \in [0,\bar{P}]$ and the current impurity amount $i_t \in [0,\bar{I}]$ in the fermentation process, i.e., $\mathcal{S}_t = (p_t, i_t)$.